StarPlayrX/StarPlayrRadioKit/README.md

 # StarPlayrRadioKit

-middleware, SiriusXM abstraction layer, HLS streamer for StarPlayrX 1.3.1 and later.
+middleware, SiriusXM abstraction layer, HLS streamer for StarPlayrX mustang.

 Supports macOS and iOS (framework should also support tvOS and watchOS, untested)